tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

 public static SparseTensor<Boolean> createSparseBoolean(long[] shape, int numValues, Consumer<BooleanTensor> dataInit);
 public static SparseTensor<UInt8> createSparseUInt8(long[] shape, int numValues, Consumer<ByteTensor> dataInit);
 public static SparseTensor<String> createSparseString(long[] shape, int numValues, int elementLength, int paddingValue, Consumer<StringTensor> dataInit);
 ```
-The same `*NdArray` interfaces can be reused to write (or read) sparse data.
+The same `[Type]Tensor` interfaces can be reused to initialize sparse data.
 In this case, the backing
-implementation class keeps track of elements that are set by writing down their index in a tensor and their
+implementation class `Sparse[Type]Tensor` keeps track of elements that are set by writing down their index in a dense tensor
-value in another. `numValues` is the number of values actually set in the sparse tensor.
+and their value in another. `numValues` is the number of values actually set in the sparse tensor.

-The returned type `SparseTensor` just act as a container for the 3 tensors that compose a sparse tensor,
+The returned type `SparseTensor<>` just act as a container for the 3 dense tensors that compose a sparse tensor,
 where each of them can be retrieved individually to feed operands to an sparse operation like `SparseAdd`.

 ### Reading Tensor Data

+Note that once created, Tensors are immutable and their data could not be modified anymore.

 Currently, in order to read a tensor, the user needs to create a temporary buffer into which its data is copied.
 Once again, this data copy and additional memory allocation will be avoided by accessing the tensor buffer